lob/hapi-rate-limiter/README.md

 This is used if there is no `rate` function defined in the route plugin [settings](#custom-rate).

-##### `rateLimitKey`
+##### `key`
 A function that returns a key for a given request.
 This can be any differentiating value in each request, such as an API Key, IP Address, etc

-##### `rateLimitKeyPrefix`
+##### `keyPrefix`
 A function that returns a prefix (string) for a given request.
-The `rateLimitKeyPrefix` is combined with the `rateLimitKey` to look up the rate-limiting information for a given request.
+The `keyPrefix` is combined with the `key` to look up the rate-limiting information for a given request.
 By default, the rate limits are enforced on a per route basis.
 If you want the rate limit to apply to all routes, then return a constant value from this function.

 ##### `redisClient`
 A promisified redis client